 Smart sellers naturally stage their homes to make sure they look their best when you view them.
 You’d do the same.

 Remember to look between the lines (or cushions) for issues that might not be immediately obvious.
 Take along a list of practical things to check – things like adequate power points, hole or cracks.
 That way, if you fall instantly in love, you won’t suddenly forget to sanity check for possible pain points.

-We have a great working relationship with mortgage broker Chris Green, from Liberty.
+We have a great working relationship with mortgage broker Chris Green, from Custom Finance.

 With so many options, choosing the right product can be daunting so why not speak with a mortgage expert today?